Carson331/N-Person-Check-Checker-Splitter/README.md

-# 5-Person-Check-Checker-Splitter
+# N-Person-Check-Checker-Splitter
 This is my from-scratch programmed calculator app that my friends and I use to divide checks.
-We take in a dictionary of names paired with the value of what they ordered.
-Then a function figures out how much of the tax, tip, or delivery fees cost precisely per person and adds that to their subtotal, giving their totals as a list that corresponds to the initial dictionary.
+We take in a dictionary of n-amount of names (probably can be infinite I guess but maybe I am wrong) paired with the subtotal value of what they ordered.
+Then a function figures out how much of the tax, tip, or delivery fees cost precisely per person and adds that to their subtotal, giving their totals as a list that corresponds to the initial dictionary in index size and order.